-Does your book get an A grade pass on these three fundamentals?
+Does your book get an A grade pass?

-These first three elements are key if you want to sell books online.
+These first three elements are essential if you want to sell books online.

 1. Your book cover

 You know you need a great book cover and probably have one.
-But have you considered that the colour or font might be a problem?
+But have you considered that the color or font might be a problem?

-Look at the top ranking books in certain genres.
-You will see that there is often a commonality about colours.
+Look at the top-ranking books in specific genres.
+You will see that there is often a commonality about colors.
 For instance, science fiction books are generally dark, and very often blue.

-For romance, pastel colours are predominant.
+For romance, pastel colors are predominant.
 For mystery and thriller, heavy and dark, with black shades are common.

 Compare your cover with the 50 top-selling titles in your genre.
 See if you can make your cover better suited to what readers expect.